arthurkirkosa/guidelines.binarcode.com/content/en/hints/resize-forge-ubuntu.md

 ---
 title: Resize the filesystem of a forge ubuntu machine
-description: ''
+description: 'How to resize the filesystem of a forge ubuntu machine'
 position: 3
 category: 'Backend Hints'
 ---